Analytic pseudo-rotations: Statement of the main theorems

 Let $S$ be an orientable analytic surface.
-We recall a diffeomorphism of $S$ is \emph{symplectic} if it preserves the orientation and the volume. \begin{conjecture*}[Birkhoff {\cite[Pb 14-15]{Bi41}}] An analytic symplectomorphism of the sphere with only two fixed points and no other periodic point is necessarily topologically conjugate to a rotation.
+We recall that a diffeomorphism of $S$ is \emph{symplectic} if it preserves the orientation and the volume. \begin{conjecture*}[Birkhoff {\cite[Pb 14-15]{Bi41}}] An analytic symplectomorphism of the sphere with only two fixed points and no other periodic point is necessarily topologically conjugate to a rotation.

-Analogously, an analytic symplectomorphism of a compact cylinder without periodic points is topologically conjugate to a rotation. \end{conjecture*} While following Birkhoff ``considerable evidence was adducted for this conjecture", Anosov-Katok \cite{AK70} gave examples of smooth symplectomorphisms of the sphere or the annulus with resp.
-2 or 0 periodic points which are ergodic.
+Analogously, an analytic symplectomorphism of a compact cylinder without periodic points is topologically conjugate to a rotation. \end{conjecture*}

+While following Birkhoff ``considerable evidence was adduced for this conjecture", Anosov-Katok \cite{AK70} gave examples of smooth symplectomorphisms of the sphere or the annulus with resp.
+2 or 0 periodic points that are ergodic.
 Anosov and Katok proved their theorems by introducing the \emph{approximation by conjugacy method}, that we will recall in the sequel.
-Also, in his famous list of open problems, Herman wrote that a positive answer to the following question would disprove the Birkhoff rigidity conjecture: \begin{question}[Herman {\cite{He98}[Q.3.1]}] Does there exist an analytic symplectomorphism of the cylinder or the sphere with a finite number of periodic points and a dense orbit? \end{question} \cref{maincoro} will disprove both Birkhoff's conjectures and answer positively to Herman's question in the cylinder case.
+Also, in his famous list of open problems, Herman wrote that a positive answer to the following question would disprove the Birkhoff conjecture: \begin{question}[Herman {\cite{He98}[Q.3.1]}] Does there exist an analytic symplectomorphism of the cylinder or the sphere with a finite number of periodic points and a dense orbit? \end{question} \cref{maincoro} will disprove both Birkhoff's conjectures and answer positively to Herman's question in the cylinder case.
 It will also bring a new analytic case of application of the approximation by conjugacy method, as wondered by Fayad-Katok in \cite[\textsection 7]{FK04}.
 To state the main theorems, we~set: